-Note that Grow will scan the column you've selected to check if it's a date, and if it recognizes the format as a date format, it defaults to selecting the 'Treat as date' checkbox for you.
+Note that Grow will check the column you've selected to check if it's a date, and if it recognizes the format as a date format, it defaults to selecting the 'Treat as date' checkbox for you.
 You may still need to manually click the 'Treat as date' button if Grow doesn't do this for you and if you are working with a date column.
 This 'Treat as date' checkbox gives you other date-specific features.

 Additional 'Treat As Date' Functionality